-One Columbia for Arts and History Recognizes Dr. Bobby Donaldson with 2017 Award
+One Columbia for Arts and History Recognizes Melanie Huggins with 2018 Award

-COLUMBIA, SC.
-One Columbia for Arts and History is proud to announce Dr. Bobby Donaldson, a leader in the preservation of Columbia’s civil rights history, as the recipient of the 2017 Stephen G. Morrison Visionary Award.
-The award will be presented Friday, November 17 at the Booker T. Washington Auditorium.
+COLUMBIA, SC. – One Columbia for Arts and History is proud to announce Melanie Huggins, the executive director of Richland Library, as the recipient of the 2018 Stephen G. Morrison Visionary Award.
+The award will be presented December 12, 2018 at 6pm at the Nickelodeon Theatre.

 The Stephen G. Morrison Visionary Award is an annual recognition of a Columbian who reflects many of the values and qualities of those generously given by One Columbia’s former leader in support of the growth and vitality of his City of Columbia.
 Morrison, who passed away in 2013, co-chaired the One Columbia Arts and History Board of Directors for three years.